Source: Mark Makela / Getty

 DC 33, Philly’s largest blue-collar union, represents about 9,000 workers across critical departments, including sanitation, water, and 911 dispatch.

-Now, in its second week, the strike has severely disrupted trash collection, left garbage piled up across the city, forced free libraries to close, and limited other city services.
+The strike, which lasted 9 days, severely disrupted trash collection, left garbage piled up across the city, forced free libraries to close, and limited other city services.

-Meanwhile, strike negotiations between Mayor Cherelle Parker and DC 33 remain at a stalemate.
+Meanwhile, strike negotiations between Mayor Cherelle Parker and DC 33 remained at a stalemate.
 According to Axios, Philadelphia union President Greg Boulware is demanding annual 5% raises, as well as pushing for relaxed residency requirements that would allow workers to move out of the city after a set period, and improved health care benefits.
 On average, members of DC 33 make $46,000 a year.

 According to CBS News, Mayor Parker and city officials offered DC 33 a 13% pay raise over four years.
 The mayor’s proposal included a three-year deal with a 2.75% increase in the first year, followed by 3% raises in each of the next two.